BACK TO CONTENTS

 First problem in the cards is the uncertainty whether they noted engine or frame numbers.
 There are enough indications suggesting the numbers to have been chosen at random being either engine or frame numbers.

-Second problem is that the accuracy of the pencilled down info is not known.
+Second problem is that the accuracy of the hand written info is not known.
 There are obvious typo's all through the docs.
 Thirdly I may have made mistakes in the copying of them (only having BW photocopies makes them a bit difficult to read).

 From the Keycards, information can be deduced with regard to total number of MC's re-registered for Army postwar use.